anthonyjj89/cline-mcp-tools/README.md

 - Active files identification based on conversation context

 ### v0.5.1 (March 25, 2025)
-- Folder-based approach for dismissed notifications in Cline Ultra
+- Folder-based approach for dismissed notifications in Cline
 - New `Dismissed` subdirectory within each task's external-advice directory
 - Support for moving notifications between directories when dismissed/restored